 Size and Budget

-Back to the MacBook itself: it's worth mentioning that its crisp display is only 12" (measured diagonally).
+It's worth mentioning that its crisp display is only 12" (measured diagonally).
 We suggest spending some time with one to help determine if it's easy on your eyes when being used for longer stretches of time.

 The MacBook Pro is fairly pricy to recommend, especially if you don't need the extra power.
 The 13" starts at $1300 and 15" is a whopping $2000 (for the older model without the touch bar).
 We hate to say it, but if you are on a budget and want a larger screen, you might be better of with a PC.